rethinkdb/rethinkdb-rs/2-query-language/secondary-indexes.md

 # Get all users whose last names are between "Smith" and "Wade"
 r.table("users").between("Smith", "Wade", index="last_name").run(conn)

-# Order users by last name
+# Efficiently order users by last name using an index
 r.table("users").order_by(index="last_name").run(conn)

 # For each blog post, return the post and its author using the last_name index